Task lighting gets the job done

 More contemporary but still elegant and highly efficient, is the Alpha Desk Light range.
 The Alpha lamps are all dimmable in three stages just by touch.

 For a design which is both traditional and bang up to date, The iconic Anglepoise lamp, which was first designed 70 years ago, has been completely modernised.
 It still looks very similar to how it used to and has all the old features and quality but now it comes in a low energy version.

-Why not take a look at our full range of Task Lighting?
+Need more options?
+Then take a look at our full range of Task Lights?

 Looking for more news, inspiration and advice?
 Try our Lighting Advice section.